Jan is a wrestling enthusiast who enjoys sharing news, information and insights with other wrestling fans.

 Only time will tell if the former Impact World Champion can win the AEW title.

 Kenny Omega was at one point the hottest free agent in all of pro wrestling.
 He chose to come to AEW.

-Kenny is one of Dave Meltzer's favorite wrestlers and many of his matches have gotten five stars or higher.
+Kenny is one of Dave Meltzer's favorite wrestlers and many of his matches have been rated five stars or higher.

-Kenny can do it all on the ring.
-He can do Japanese strong style, submission, high flying and hardcore brawling.
+Kenny can do it all in the ring.
+He can do Japanese strong-style, submission, high-flying and hardcore brawling.

 Kenny was a big deal in Japan and was at one point the leader of the Bullet Club.
 He wrested the position from outgoing leader A.J.
 Styles.

 After his stint in Japan, Kenny went to AEW and became one of its executive vice presidents.